kjappelbaum/moffragmentor/docs/source/background.rst

 - the :code:`nConf20` descriptor, proposed in [Wicker2016]_ which samples accessible conformer space.
 - the Kier flexibility index [Kier1989]_

+All those descriptors operator on RDKit molecules (with enumerated conformers) and hence are only reliable for the organic linkers.

 Net Embedding
 ----------------

 A key concept in reticular chemistry is the one of the net.
 Computing the topology of the net embedding is not entirely trivial as there is no specific rule of of clusters of atoms should be condensed to a vertex [Bureekaew2015]_ (for example, `one might place vertices on subfragments of large linkers <https://www.mofplus.org/content/show/generalnetinfo>`_.
 In moffragmentor, we use the centers of node and linker clusters as vertices.
-Using the `Systre code <http://gavrog.org/Systre-Help.html>`_, we can then determine the `RCSR <http://rcsr.anu.edu.au/rcsr_nets>`_ code of this net.
+Using the `Systre code <http://gavrog.org/Systre-Help.html>`_ [DelagoFriedrichs2003]_, we can then determine the `RCSR <http://rcsr.anu.edu.au/rcsr_nets>`_ code of this net.

 References